Back to all fellows

 Biography

-As a Community Engagement Officer at the Ministry of Antiquities, Nagwa is in charge of setting up community programmes aiming to engage local communities to benefit from the public knowledge available in museums and sites.
-Her projects especially target women and their engagement with local heritage and traditional crafts workshops.
+Previously, Nagwa worked as a Community Engagement Officer at the Ministry of Antiquities, where she oversaw the setting up of community programmes with the aim to engage local communities to benefit from the public knowledge available in museums and sites.
+Her projects especially targeted women and their engagement with local heritage and traditional crafts workshops.

 At the British Museum